 Volume Knob Controls: Digital.
 This essentially disables the large volume knob by setting it to an output I'm not using.
 This sends the full signal to FOH and I can't accidentally bump it.
 If I'm playing through my own monitor connected to Helix's 1/4" output I'll set this to 1/4", so I have independent control of my monitor volume without affecting what I'm sending to FOH.
 At home I set this control to “Multi” so that it controls my overall volume in my monitors.

-Global EQ: Off - This should only be used for tweaking to the room, which I let the FOH guy do since he’s always in a better position to do that than me anyway.
+Global EQ: Off - This should only be used for tweaking to the room, which should be done by your FOH engineer.

 All of my presets come ready to go out of the box with stock cabs, but some of them have optional recommended Impulse Responses listed on the product page.